A Child Care Website to Support Families

 This has certainly been the case with My Child Care Plan.
 However, it has also prompted questions about data availability and how childcare providers can manage their information visibility, particularly smaller home-based providers.
 To tackle these challenges, we've implemented strategies used in previous projects, such as visibility options, optional data fields, and location jittering.
 This allows providers to retain control over their information while ensuring the platform serves its primary purpose effectively.

 Our design process with The Network began by gaining a comprehensive understanding of our users, their challenges, and the environment where these issues occur.
-The task of finding reliable childcare is substantial and intricate, involving a myriad of parties including parents, providers, local communities, government bodies, state legislation, licensing authorities, and many more.
+The task of finding reliable child care is substantial and intricate, involving a myriad of parties including parents, providers, local communities, government bodies, state legislation, licensing authorities, and many more.
 Recognizing the breadth of this system helped us establish suitable parameters for our forthcoming solutions.

 Armed with this knowledge, we focused on the system's users most affected by the task of securing trustworthy child care: parents, providers, and local Resource and Referral agencies (R&Rs).
-Despite narrowing down our target audience, these three groups had vastly different needs and want within the childcare system.
+Despite narrowing down our target audience, these three groups had vastly different needs and wants within the child care system.
 Thus, we explored a broad range of ideas in our initial brainstorming.
 Leveraging The Network's profound expertise and experience, we created detailed and relevant user personas for parents, providers, and R&Rs.
 This exercise enabled us to deepen our empathy for our users and to identify different facets of the challenge that we wanted to explore with potential solutions involving real users.

 Taking our most polished prototypes, we approached parents, providers, and R&Rs across the state, putting our best concepts to the test.
-Much of our approach was positively received, and the ensuing discussions sparked by the prototypes further enhanced our understanding of our users, including their requirements and expectations from a childcare search and provision tool.
+Much of our approach was positively received, and the ensuing discussions sparked by the prototypes further enhanced our understanding of our users, including their requirements and expectations from a child care search and provision tool.
 Through these diverse conversations with different individuals in varied contexts across the state, we identified common elements.
 These insights were instrumental in the development of a product more closely aligned with the authentic needs of the users.

 Once the design of the user experience and interface of the platform was completed, our development team took over to implement the design.